hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 [AMD]: https://github.com/amdjs/amdjs-api/wiki/AMD
 [Require.js]: http://requirejs.org/

-Clojure is not an object-oriented language.
+Idiomatic Clojure is not object-oriented.
 The convention in Clojure is that instead of putting methods on objects / values, one defines functions that take values as arguments.
 Those functions are organized into modules to group related functions together.
 This approach makes a lot of sense when values are mostly immutable; and it avoids name